3A Hair: How to Find Your Curl Pattern and the Best Products for Your Hair Type

 What is 3A hair?
 3A hair typically consists of loose spiral curls that often have a lightweight feel—especially for those with a much drier hair texture.
-Unlike 3B or 3C curls, which have progressively tighter ringlets, 3A hair is defined, springy, and has a potential for a lot of body and shine.
+Unlike 3B or 3C curls, which have progressively tighter ringlets, 3A hair is defined, springy, and has the potential for a lot of body and shine.

 Making sure your hair is moisturized at all times is a universal hair care rule for all curly hair types because your strands are naturally drier.
-But there are some other things that women with 3A hair have to also consider.
+However, there are some other things that women with 3A hair have to also consider.

 3A Hair Type: How to Care for and Style Your Hair

 Below, we break down what you should be doing when you wash and style this fabulous hair type at home.
 Read on:

 When it comes to caring for 3A hair types, making sure your hair is moisturized is key.
 But, there are some women with 3A curls for whom a lack of moisture is rarely an issue!
 Rather, it’s about a lack of volume.
 There’s nothing more annoying than having limp and lifeless curls.
 If this sounds like you, you can definitely incorporate a shampoo and conditioner into your hair care routine that will help boost volume.

 One great option is TRESemmé Pro Pure Curl Define Shampoo and Conditioner, which is specifically created for curly hair types.
 This gentle cleansing duo prevents frizz and provides a smooth finish for hydrated curls.
 Plus, the Pro Pure range is completely free of nasty, unnatural ingredients such as sulfates, parabens, and silicone.

 On the flip side, if you’re opposed to using shampoo, a leave-in conditioner may be up your alley.
 Dove Amplified Textures Moisture Lock Leave-In Conditioner is formulated for dry hair types.
 It removes impurities while locking in moisture and smoothness for enhanced curl.